New York’s move into legal online sports betting has been put on hold. New projections as to when it might launch have been pushed back to 2022.

 The issue at hand is the nature of mobile sports betting itself.
 Some lawmakers want the state to have control while others are looking to take a more commercial approach to the mobile betting industry.

 The Gaming Commission had until July 1 to release solicitation requests for online sports betting operators.
 That deadline came and went with no further action.
-This puts the future of legal online sports betting in New York on hold for now.
+This puts the future of New York online sportsbooks on hold for now.

 State Gov. Andrew Cuomo put a strong push on the measure by including mobile sports betting revenue in the 2021-2022 fiscal year budget.
 That budget was passed into law in April.
 It was projected that legal mobile sports betting would be able to launch prior to the NFL’s annual Super Bowl in early February of 2022.